dicato/talks/boston_python_08_27_2015/boston_python_08_27_2015.md

 d.addBoth(cleanup)
 ```

+1. Each added callback/errback appends a new **level** to the chain
+2. Errors in callbacks propagate to the *next* errback
+3. Propagation from the errback chain to the callback chain is possible

 <!--

 Callbacks and errbacks *always* stack with passthrus, adding a callback and an
 errback separately don't end up "next" to each other in the callback chain.

+If you don't want to go to the callback chain, propagate your errors!

 -->